ME 136 / ME236U: Introduction to control of unmanned aerial vehicles [Fall]

 Students are given a UAV to work with through the semester.
 During the class’s labs, students will implement a state estimator and then feedback control to stabilize the vehicle (all programmed in C++, flashed onto the UAV’s microcontroller).
 At the end of the semester, students compete to see who’s system is best able to reject external disturbances.

 The class is open to interested students from any major, with the main prerequisite being an introductory controls lecture (e.g. ME132).
 The course is cross-listed: ME136 is aimed at undergraduates, and ME236U aimed at graduate students.
 The courses share the lecture slots, but have distinct exams and homework requirements.

 See here for a longer write-up of the class’s inaugural semester.

-ME 233: Advanced control systems II [Spring]
+ME 231B: Experiential Advanced Control Design II [Spring]

 This course is focused on systems with uncertainty, especially on model-based techniques.
 Topics covered include: